 Level 3: Gradient Fade - Depth Through Opacity

-[GIF/VIDEO: Level 3 ghost trail — ghosts with gradient alpha, oldest faintest, newest brightest]
+Level 3 ghost trail — ghosts with gradient alpha, oldest faintest, newest brightest

 Here's where it starts to feel good.
 Instead of all ghosts spawning at the same opacity, Level 3 introduces a gradient: the oldest ghost (spawned first) is the faintest, and the newest ghost (closest to the character) is the brightest.
 The alpha values interpolate between gradient_alpha_min (0.3) and gradient_alpha_max (0.7).